Youths

 Listen to experiences of young people in our podcast series

-In episodes 6, 7, 10, and 11 of each of our JokaSadas (OneInAHundred) podcasts, young people discuss their experiences and how epilepsy has affected their lives.
-The sections cover for example school, moving home and the first steps in working life.
-Listen to #JokaSadas -podcast in Finnish.
+In episodes 6, 7, 10, and 11 of #JokaSadas (OneInAHundred) podcast, you can listen people talking about their experiences and how epilepsy has affected their lives during childhood and adolescence.
+Episodes cover topics such as school, moving away from home, and taking the first steps into working life.
+Listen to the #JokaSadas podcast on our website in Finnish.

 More information from Health Village (Terveyskylä)